ottolote/TTK4145/exercises/Ex01-Intro/README.md

     - *Concurrency is two or more tasks running simultaniously with overlapping time, not nescessarily at the same instant*
     - *Parallellism is two or more tasks running literally at the same time, like in a multicore processor*
  - Why have machines become increasingly multicore in the past decade?
+    - *The OS uses multiple threads, and having these run simultaniously with true parallellism increases throughput*
  - What kinds of problems motivates the need for concurrent execution?
 (Or phrased differently: What problems do concurrency help in solving?)
+    - *Concurrency facilitates running multiple processes at a time, helps modularize the system*
  - Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
 (Come back to this after you have worked on part 4 of this exercise)

 <!-- -->
  - What are the differences between processes, threads, green threads, and coroutines?
+    - *Processes receives an allocated memory space from the OS and cannot access another process' memory.*
+    - *Threads can optionally share memory with other threads if the process running the threads allows it.*
+    - *Green threads are threads not natively scheduled by the operating system but rather from runtime libraries.
+This means the threads are not managed by the OS and cannot for example run on multiple cores**
  - Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
+    - *pthread_create() creates a native thread*
  - How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  - With this in mind: What is the workaround for the GIL (Hint: it's another module)?
  - What does `func GOMAXPROCS(n int) int` change?